Osmosis-Wrench/OStrap/README.md

 Breaking down what a record looks like:

   ``"Example Strapon"`` <-- This is the name of the strap-on for the MCM.
 This can be whatever you want.
-  ``"Enabled": 0`` <-- This is whether the strap-on will be enabled by defualt or not.
+  ``"Enabled": 0`` <-- This is whether the strap-on will be enabled by default or not.
   ``"Form": "__formData|Example.esp|0x5e61"`` <-- This is the formData for the armor record.
 Further info below.
-  ``"OptID": 0`` <-- This is the optionID for its location in the MCM.
-Just leave this zero and it'll be sorted out automatically.
+  ``"OptID": 0`` <-- This is redundant now, but kept in to preserve backwards compatibility.

 ### Understanding formData records.
 1. Starting at the begining, all formData records start with ``__formData|``